 Form Configuration

 Coder Tools > Study Settings includes a Form Configuration section, which lists the Forms collecting coding data within the selected Study.
-From here, you can assign Synonym Lists and Do Not Autocode Lists to a Form, enable dictionary-specific fields, and upversion to a new dictionary release.
+From here, you can assign Synonym Lists and Do Not Autocode Lists to a Form, enable dictionary-specific fields, and manage dictionary versioning for individual Forms.

 Prerequisites